schaefchen40/wcis-blockchain-ws17/Übungen/Übung 3/resources/Important Commands.md

 ## To connect to a transaction node

-*   In the Azure Portal go to the Resource Group the network has been deployed to and click on the link "x Succeeded"
+*   In the Azure Portal go to the Resource Group the network has been deployed to and click on the link `x Succeeded`
-*   Choose the deployment listet first ("microsoft-azure-blockchain.azure-blockchain...")
+*   Choose the deployment listet first (`microsoft-azure-blockchain.azure-blockchain...`)
-*   Copy the URL path under Outputs ("xxx.xxx.cloudapp.azure.com")
+*   Copy the URL path under Outputs (`xxx.xxx.cloudapp.azure.com`)
-*   Open Putty (or similar) and connect to "xxx.xxx.cloudapp.azure.com" on port 3000
+*   Open Putty (or similar) and connect to `xxx.xxx.cloudapp.azure.com` on port `3000`
 *   Enter your credentials
 *   Now you are connect to a transaction node

 ## To connect to a miner

 *   In the Azure Portal go to the Resource Group the network has been deployed to
-*   Fist you need to connect to a transactio node
+*   First you need to connect to a transactio node
-*   Then depending on which miner you want to connect to click on "nic-mn0" or "nic-mn1"
+*   Then depending on which miner you want to connect to click on `nic-mn0` or `nic-mn1`
 *   Get the private IP address
-*   In the command window where you are connected to the transaction node type "ssh privateIP" and hit Enter
+*   In the command window where you are connected to the transaction node type `ssh privateIP` and hit Enter
 *   Enter your password
 *   Now you are connected to a mining node within the network
 *   To show the mining output:
-    *   Get the PID via "ps -aux | grep geth --datadir"
+    *   Get the PID via `ps -aux | grep geth`
-        *   Choose the one with "geth --datadir...
+        *   Choose the one with `geth --datadir...`
-    *   Show the output of the related process via "tail -f /proc/<pid>/fd/1"
+    *   Show the output of the related process via `tail -f /proc/<pid>/fd/1`
     *   Now you see the mininig output
-    *   To stop displaying the output press "Ctrl + c"
+    *   To stop displaying the output press `Ctrl + c`
-*   To return to the transaction node type "logout" and hit Enter
+*   To return to the transaction node type `logout` and hit Enter

 ## Important Ethereum Commands